Article

 December 2024

 Today, I see a level of hope in the market that puzzles me.
-If I analyze it sector by sector, in some areas, this optimism is justified when viewed through a long-term lens.
+If I analyse it sector by sector, in some areas, this optimism is justified when viewed through a long-term lens.
 But in many others, it feels misplaced.

-Continue reading
+Continue reading for free

 Disclaimer